hill-giant/sales-dashboard/README.md

 # sales-dashboard
-A project for experimentation with web development tools.
+A simple sales dashboard created Laravel.
+Includes resources for deployment in Docker and Kubernetes.

 ## Setup
 Spin up the containers.